← MRI Terms

 Is Facet Arthropathy Serious?

-The word “arthritis” can sound alarming, but facet arthropathy is one of the most common degenerative findings I see on spine MRI.
-The key question is not simply whether it is present.
-The key question is whether it is clinically important for that patient.
+The word “arthritis” sounds alarming, but facet arthritis is extremely common on spine MRI.
+The question is not whether it is present — it usually is — but whether it is clinically important for that patient.

 Facet arthropathy is more likely to matter when it is linked with: